-Kirsty didn't build Mastery Method from a business plan.
-She built it from a pattern she couldn't stop seeing — in every classroom, across every year level, in every parent conversation.
+Kirsty did not build Mastery Method from a business plan.
+She built it from a pattern she kept seeing in classrooms and in parent conversations.

 That something was clarity.
 The ability to understand what was being asked, break it down, communicate their thinking, and follow through.
 Without it, even the brightest children stall.
 And without a way to see it, parents are left guessing.